Frequently Asked Questions (FAQs)

 If most transit agencies received emergency funding during the pandemic, why is there a fiscal cliff?

 Federal relief funds were temporary pots of money to offset immediate COVID-related revenue losses and help pay for operating expenses.
 The hope had been that transit ridership and revenue would recover by the time the funds ran out.
 But this hasn’t been the case.
-So, for many transit agencies, once the COVID relief funds run out, the fiscal cliff begins.
-The relief funds are not recurring or sustainable, and no additional federal funds are anticipated to help with the COVID-related revenue losses that continue to hit transit agencies hard.
+So, for many transit agencies, the fiscal cliff looms as soon as the COVID relief funds run out.

 Can the fiscal cliff be avoided, and who can help stop it?

 Yes.
-Transit agencies across the state are calling on the Governor and state Legislature to step up and provide a multi-year commitment to invest in transit operations to prevent California transit agencies from falling off the fiscal cliff while they adapt to new travel patterns and make necessary service improvements.
+Transit agencies and advocates across the state called upon the Governor and state Legislature to provide a multi-year commitment to invest in transit operations to prevent California transit agencies from falling off the fiscal cliff while they adapt to new travel patterns and make necessary service improvements.

 How much money is needed to keep Bay Area buses, trains, and ferries running without interruptions?

-Bay Area transit agencies need an additional $2.5-$2.9 billion over the next five years to ensure local transit service can survive and thrive.
-The acute need begins in the fiscal year starting July 1, 2024, when Bay Area agencies face a shortfall of over $400 million, but agencies need to know by July 2023 if they will have sufficient funding the next year to maintain current service levels and fund other critical needs.
+Bay Area transit agencies need an additional $2.5 billion to $2.9 billion over the next five years to ensure local transit service can survive and thrive.
+The acute need begins in the fiscal year starting July 1, 2025, when Bay Area agencies face a shortfall of over $700 million.

 Is the financial status of the Bay Area's public transit similar to or worse than Southern California and other major cities across the state?

-What would new transit operating funding from the state pay for in the Bay Area?
+What will the new transit operating funding from the state pay for in the Bay Area?

 How many daily trips are taken on Bay Area transit?